Gabrieliam42/FAISS-GPU-CUDA-cuVS/README.md

 # FAISS GPU CUDA cuVS wheels

-Validated, unofficial FAISS GPU wheels with NVIDIA cuVS support for CUDA 12 and CUDA 13.
+Validated FAISS GPU wheels with NVIDIA cuVS support for CUDA 12 and CUDA 13.
 The CUDA variants are separate PyPI distributions because their runtime dependency sets are mutually exclusive.

 ## PyPI projects